 Maybe it's the adrenaline rush.
-Or it could be the idea of turning a quick profit.
+Or it's be the idea of turning a quick profit.
 Whatever your motivation, if you’re interested in day trading cryptocurrencies, you’ll want to learn about the strategies, currencies, and your own risk appetite.
-Let’s dive in and look into several options.
+Let’s dive in and look into several strategies.

 What is Day Trading?